The Pininfarina Designed Ferrari Rossa from the 2000 Turin

 The interior of the Rossa is functional and race inspired,

-seats and 4 point harnesses accommodating few luxuries.
+with racing bucket seats and 4 point harnesses accommodating few luxuries.

 The driver and passenger are separated by a large center